oksanabuzh/Panoara_nature_value_grasslands/README.md

 This folder contains the raw data files and the the processed data files.

 Raw data files:
-- `Variables_selected`: This is the raw data file used in the `03_Prepare_data.R` script.
-It contains environmental variables and data from vegetation surveys and seed experiment.
+- `Community_composition_VegetationPlots.csv`: contains a list of plant species and their cover for each field plot
-- `Community_composition_VegetationPlots.csv`: contains a list of plant species and their cover for each field plot.
+- `Community_composition_DungExperiment.csv`: contains a list of plant species and their abundances for the seed experiment
-- `Community_composition_DungExperiment.csv`: contains a list of plant species and their abundances for the seed experiment.
+- `Divers_LandUse_Soil_Variables.csv`: This file contains environmental variables and biodiversity measures for all plots

-- `headers.csv`: This file contains environmental variables for all plots.
+Processed files:

-Processed data files:
+- `NMDS_data.csv`: contains NMDS scores
-- `Panoara_Dat.csv`: This file is created by the `03_Prepare_data.R` script.
-It contains clean and joined dataset of the environmental variables, biodiversity measures, the NMDS and PCA scores.
+- `soil_NPK_PCA.csv`: contains PCA scores

 ## Other Files